BlankC6874/Final-Game-Team-8/README.md

 ## Tools and materials

 1. We will be using Unity 2022.3.49f1.
-We chose Unity because of its familiarity with our Engine Lead, and since it can make a game in both 2D and 3D using Unity, we can be flexible with what we choose to create.
+We chose Unity because of its familiarity with our Engine Lead and since it can make a game in both 2D and 3D using Unity, we can be flexible with what we choose to create.
 On top of that, it has a robust asset store and extensive documentation, allowing us to access more resources and support.
 We can aim to create a more polished product